Archives

 March 2024

-Vol. 10 No. 1 (2024)This issue focuses more on the theory and study of Islamic philosophy which is the main idea in science.
-In addition, there are several traditions or phenomena in society that are reviewed from an Islamic perspective.
-As well as some discussions in the world of pesantren that have become traditions and local wisdom.
-The authors are not only from Indonesia, but also from various foreign countries, including Malaysia, Pakistan, Virginia and the United Kingdom.
+Vol. 10 No. 1 (2024)This issue focuses on the theories and studies of Islamic philosophy as a central foundation of knowledge.
+It also explores various traditions and social phenomena examined from an Islamic perspective, along with discussions on pesantren practices that have developed into traditions and local wisdom.
+The contributing authors come not only from Indonesia but also from abroad, including Malaysia, Pakistan, Virginia (USA), and the United Kingdom, offering diverse and enriching insights.